tldr-pages/tldr/pages/osx/wwand.md

 # wwand

-> This is the USB WWAN device configuration daemon
+> This is the USB WWAN device configuration daemon.
 > This should not be invoked manually.